Services & Fees

 What forms of payment do you accept?

-I accept cash (exact change), checks, and credit cards.
+I accept cash (exact change), checks, credit cards, and Venmo.

 Why do Focused-work Massage Treatments cost so much less?